-References: Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Referral response received on November 16, 2021 from the Hazardous Materials Division of the Department of Environmental Resources; Referral response received on November 16, 2021 California Department of toxic substances Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

-X. HYDROLOGY AND WATER QUALITY Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? х b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? х c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: x (i) result in substantial erosion or siltation on - or off-site; Х (ii) substantially increase the rate of amount of surface runoff in a manner which would result in flooding on- or off-site; х (iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or х (iv) impede or redirect flood flows? Х d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? Х e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? х
+X. HYDROLOGY AND WATER QUALITY Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? х b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? x c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: х (i) result in substantial erosion or siltation on - or off-site; х (ii) substantially increase the rate of amount of surface runoff in a manner which would result in flooding on- or off-site; х

+(iii) create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or х (iv) impede or redirect flood flows?
+X d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?
+X e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? х

 Discussion: The GPU EIR determined that most potential impacts to Hydrology and Water Quality resulting from implementation of the General Plan are less than significant.
 The General Plan Update integrated multiple goals, policies, and implementation measures into the General Plan which address management efforts that aim to protect natural vegetation, riparian habitat, and water quantity and quality; minimizing the potential for the release of pollutants and violation of water quality standards, or the altering of drainage patterns or the course of a stream or river.
 Furthermore, additional regional, state, and federal regulations would also reduce the potential for violation of water quality standards.
-Water quality protection measures are enforced by the Central Valley Regional Water Quality Control Board (RWQCB) under various National Pollutant Discharge Elimination System (NPDES) programs for municipal separate storm sewer systems, construction sites greater than one acre, and industrial operations.
+Water quality protection measures are enforced by the Central Valley Regional Water Quality Control Board (RWQCB) under various National Pollutant Discharge Elimination System (NPDES) programs for municipal separate storm sewer systems, construction sites greater than 1 acre, and industrial operations.
 Stanislaus County has implemented their Storm Water Management Program under the NPDES Phase II MS4 General Permit that includes programs to eliminate illicit discharges, control construction site stormwater runoff, and meet postconstruction stormwater runoff goals to improve water quality protection.
 Adherence with the stormwater management plan and the various municipal, industrial, and construction NPDES program requirements would ensure that pollutants are not released to nearby surface water bodies or groundwater during short-term construction efforts, or long-term operation of industrial or agricultural facilities.

 Areas subject to flooding have been identified in accordance with the Federal Emergency Management Act (FEMA).
 Under the Goal One, Policy Two of the Safety Element of the General Plan, development is not allowed in areas that are within the designated floodway.
-For projects located within a flood zone, requirements are addressed by the Building Permits

-Division during the building permit process.
+For projects located within a flood zone, requirements are addressed by the Building Permits Division during the building permit process.
 No construction is permitted within the floodway.
-The project site of 25,718± square feet is situated in FEMA Zone X, with 0.2 percent chance of annual flood hazard (500-year).
+The project site is located in FEMA Flood Zone X, which includes areas determined to be outside the 0.2% annual chance floodplains and is not located within a floodway.